metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 **Root cause:** We only allow [one sandbox per table][one-sandbox-per-table]: if someone is a member of two or more groups with different permissions, every rule for figuring out whether access should be allowed or not is confusing.
 We therefore only allow one rule.

-The root cause of this problem is conceptual---administrators can't create several sandboxes for one table because we don't allow it.

 **Steps to take:**